South Fork Eagle River in Colorado mountain country

 Best flows

 Use the Avon gauge trend more than one magic number.
-Stable or slowly falling clear flow is the best all-around trout signal; runoff, storm stain, or warm lower-river afternoons should move the plan upstream, earlier, or to another route.
+Stable or slowly falling clear flow is the best all-around trout signal.
+Runoff, storm stain, or warm lower-river afternoons should move the plan upstream, earlier, or to another route.

-When to skip
+When to leave

 Skip or scale back when runoff is pushy, thunderstorms muddy the valley, lower-river temperatures are stressful, public access or private boundaries are unclear, or slick cobble makes crossings unsafe.